 Walk along the top of The Roaches

-After the trig point, you will start to walk downhill.
+After the trig point, which is the highest point, you will start to walk downhill.
 First on a dirt rugged trail, then on a stone paved trail.

 Walk to Back Wood